-Today, you will head out early for Bellavista Cloud Forest.
+Today, head out early for Bellavista Cloud Forest.
 Along the way, stop at Puluhua Volcano for a glimpse into the crater of this extinct volcano.
 Descend the scenic mountain road through the Avenue of Volcanoes.
 Stop briefly at Pahuma Reserve for a quick hike to a rushing waterfall and a visit to the colorful orchid displays.
 Arrive at Bellavista just in time for a gourmet lunch.
-After lunch, you can enjoy the flurry of hummingbirds or take a guided walk to learn about the fascinating birdlife and complex vegetation of the cloudforest or enjoy the trails on your own.
-Hike to Discovery Falls or visit the geodesic dome for a 360 degree view of the cloudforest.
+After lunch, you can enjoy the flurry of hummingbirds or take a guided walk to learn about the fascinating birdlife and complex vegetation of the cloud forest or enjoy the trails on your own.
+Hike to Discovery Falls or visit the geodesic dome for a 360 degree view of the cloud forest.
 Spend the evening on a night walk in search of nocturnal creatures.

 Spend the morning relaxing near the lodge or on an adventurous hike to a waterfall hidden deep in the forest.
-From here, you will head to the historic Hacienda Pinsaqui.
-The hacienda is nestled in the Otavalo valley in the shadow of Imbabura Volcano.
-The 200-year old hacienda with its gardens and old textile shops is yours to explore.
+From here, head to the historic Hacienda Pinsaqui.
+The hacienda is nestled in the Otavalo Valley in the shadow of Imbabura Volcano.
+The 200-year-old hacienda with its gardens and old textile shops is yours to explore.
 From here you can visit the white city of Ibarra or the leather shops of Cotacachi.

 Arrive early to the animal market for a riotous time of literal horse trading, and spend the day bargaining with the locals over fine sweaters, tapestries, and woodwork.
 Indigenous people from the mountains descend into the valley to sell their crafts, textiles, cows, and goats in the tiny town of Otavalo.
 This is the most famous Indian market on the continent, and the good-hearted Otavaleños are certain to win your heart.